jldbc/jldbc.github.io/code/date_string_to_datetime.md

 {% include base_path %}

+This post shows how to properly format a date string and turn it into a datetime object using Pandas' `pd.to_datetime` function.

+# Background

 Date values in raw data will usually be read into a dataframe as a string type.
 To use these values for date math or perform any sort of timeseries analysis, these will need to be converted into a proper datetime format that Python understands.
 There are a few ways to turn date strings into datetimes.
 Pandas' `to_datetime` funtion is one fairly easy way to do it.

 # Imports